zzigo/internetmusic/classes/02-setup/02-setup.md

 ---

-### Let's practice

-Download the exercises from git with `git clone https://github.com/laurens-in/WebAudioIntro-Exercises`

----

 ### DOM API

 The DOM API is important to interact with the `html` on our page.
 We will need this to create interactive experiences.